 Repeat this process over all the hair you want to curl.
 Although it might seem tedious, once you have the technique on lock, it goes surprisingly quickly.
 This model's hair was completely curled, with pictures taken, in a total of 45 minutes.

-The reason Curlformers come in two different colors for each size is because they twist in opposite directions.
+The reason Curlformers come in two different colors for each size is that they twist in opposite directions.
 If you want your hair to curl away from your face, you need to understand that color matters.
-To do so, place pink, green and magenta curlers on the left side of the head; blue, yellow and orange curlers go on the right side of the head.
+To do so, place pink, green and magenta curlers on the left side of your head, and blue, yellow, and orange curlers go on the right side.

-Once hair is dry, hold hair close to the scalp with one hand and use the other to straighten the Curlformer and slip it off.
+Once your hair is dry, hold it close to the scalp with one hand and use the other to straighten the Curlformer and slip it off.